Brian Iddon

-Brian Iddon (born 5 July 1940) is a British Labour Party politician, who was the Member of Parliament (MP) for Bolton South East from 1997 to 2010.
+Brian Iddon (born 5 July 1940) is a British organic chemist and Labour Party politician, who was the Member of Parliament (MP) for Bolton South East from 1997 to 2010.

 Early life

 Born in Tarleton, Lancashire and attended the village's Church of England Primary School, Christ Church Boys' School, Southport and the Southport Technical College (now Southport College).
-He went on to study at the University of Hull where he was awarded a BSc degree in Chemistry in 1961 and a PhD in Organic chemistry in 1964.
+He went on to study at the University of Hull where he was awarded a BSc degree in Chemistry in 1961 and a PhD in organic chemistry in 1964.
 Later in 1981, he was awarded a DSc for his work in Heterocyclic Organic Chemistry.

 He joined the staff of Durham University as a temporary organic chemistry lecturer in 1964 before becoming a demonstrator in organic chemistry in 1965.
 In 1966, he became an organic chemistry lecturer at the University of Salford until he became a senior lecturer at the university in 1978.
 In 1986, he became a reader and left the university on his election to the House of Commons in 1997.